China Fire and Security Group

-China Fire and Security Group is a company that specializes in selling fire protection products.
+China Fire and Security Group, Inc. is a company that specializes in selling fire protection products.

 Overview

 China Fire and Security Group manufactures and sells fire devices, both for protection (fire extinguishers) and warning (fire alarms).
 These products are geared toward iron, steel, electricity, nuclear, and petrochemical industries.
 They mainly serve the People's Republic of China (20 provinces) and India, and have 30 offices in that region.
 In addition to fire detection, prevention, and monitoring, they provide service to repair and maintain their fire systems that an institution installed.

 Products

-China Fire and Security provides companies firefighting equipment, including:
+China Fire and Security provides firefighting equipment to companies, including: